 It had only been a second, but it would take days to process, weeks, perhaps, to fully settle, if it ever would.
 Perhaps I would never return exactly to my baseline.
 Perhaps my defenses would be permanently ratcheted down a notch, however subtle.

 I visited Mr. Corrales the next morning in the hospital.
 He had fully recovered, and thanked me profusely, for once again “saving his life.”
-The CT scan of his head thankfully showed no tumors or bleeds that might have been responsible a new-onset seizure.
+The CT scan of his head thankfully showed no tumors or bleeds that might have been responsible for a new-onset seizure.
 In consultation with the neurologists, we concluded that Mr. Corrales’s fluctuating alcohol levels in combination with his recent sleep deprivation was the most likely cause.
 “I’m quitting, Doc,” he said to me.
 “Quitting everything.
 You set me up with every rehab that’s out there, Dr. Ofri, and I’ll be the first one on line.
 I just want to know that I’ll be okay.”

 I told him that he would be okay.

 I did not tell him that I wasn’t sure if I would be okay.
 I did not tell him that I hadn’t been able to focus on my children or celebrate my anniversary after his seizure.
-I did not tell him how sleep eluded me while I obsessed about what happened to him.
-I did not tell him that about the fright of my confrontation of death.
+I did not tell him that sleep eluded me while I obsessed about what happened to him.
+I did not tell him about the fright of my confrontation of death.
 Eighteen hours after Mr. Corrales collapsed, my defenses were still visibly weakened.
 But it was my job to keep his fortified.
 His healing would be a partnership; mine would have to be private.